oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 * Shield: +1 to max Buffer
 * Spear or Sword: When you Push with a difference of 1, you gain 1 Charge
 * Staff or Whip: When you play a Beat-Back, you gain 1 Charge

+### Specific

+#### The Gauntlet

+**Frame Tech:** The Gauntlet increases the core power of the wearer by increasing their maximum Hand limit.
+Note that it is limited when combined with other Hand-increasing abilities.

+* **Rank 1:** Increase max Hand by +1, which cannot increase the total combined max over 5.
+* **Rank 2:** Increase max Hand by +2, which cannot increase the total combined max over 6.
+* **Rank 3:** Increase max Hand by +3, which cannot increase the total combined max over 7.

 ### Undecided...